We found 11 online brokers that are appropriate for Trading Hong Kong Investment Platforms.

 Hong Kong is considered a special administrative unit of China and as such, enjoys good trade relations with mainland China.

 China was the first country that successfully contained the COVID-19.
-After containing the virus, economic activities started in China which ultimately helped the merchandise trade of Hong Kong too.
+After containing the virus, economic activities started in China which helped the merchandise trade of Hong Kong too.

 Any strong economic growth directly correlated to the strong economy of Hong Kong as it is a big trade partner of China.